 Building new perspectives

 From 2017 to 2026, work is carried out within the third phase of the Campus under Development project (CIOIII).
 This phase is just as drastic as the previous phases: large-scale renovations, new construction and a renewal of the south side of the campus.
-Finally, demolition will take place to give the north side of campus more growth and nature.
+Finally, demolition will take place to make the north side of campus greener.

 Here you will find the original publication that was issued about CIO III, then planned for 2017-2020.
 In the meantime, CIO III has been extended to 2026.

 The big campus pond near the Erasmus Pavilion is in need of renovation.
 This offers an opportunity to make the pond greener as well.
 EUR asked an ecologist to advise on adjustments to the pond, to promote biodiversity on campus.
 Together with this ecologist and the Rotterdam municipality, EUR is making a plan to construct natural banks, instead of the steep concrete walls the pond has now.
 This will make it more attractive for plants and animals to live there.